Lifecycle and Rescue

 In case you broke your ssh authorized_keys file or lost your ssh key you can reboot your instance in rescue mode and connect via a password.

-Your first have to set the temporary root password (Assuming your instance is infomaniak-instance-2
+Your first have to set the temporary root password (assuming your instance name is infomaniak-instance-2

 )